Baccarat Terminology

 Muck – The muck is a freshly shuffled baccarat shoe that contains a total of eight French decks of 52 cards each.

-Rule Card – These cards contain the fixed rules baccarat and chemin de fer variations are played with.
+Rule Card – These cards contain the fixed rules by which baccarat and chemin de fer variations are played.

 Baccarat Variations

 Chemin de Fer – This is one of the most popular variations of the game and is available mainly in European casinos.
-In chemin de fer, players take turns clockwise in acting as the banker so in effect, they are betting against each other instead of playing against the house.
+In chemin de fer, players take turns clockwise, acting as the banker, so, in effect, they are betting against each other instead of playing against the house.
 US casinos ditched chemin de fer in favor of baccarat toward the end of the 1950s.
 The name of the variation means “railway” in French.

-Dragon Tiger – This is yet another distinctive baccarat variation that enjoys a good deal of popularity in Asian casinos, especially those in Macau.
-The difference here is that the player and the banker hands consist of one card instead of two.
+Dragon Tiger – This is yet another distinctive baccarat variation that enjoys considerable popularity in Asian casinos, especially those in Macau.
+The difference here is that the player and banker hands consist of one card instead of two.
 The object is to predict which of the two hands will receive a higher-ranking card.
 The peculiarities of this variation allow for various proposition bets to be made.

 Mini Baccarat – Mini baccarat follows the same rules as the standard variation of the game.
-The key difference here lies in the size of the semi-circle-shaped table which is smaller, and as such, is serviced by one member of the casino’s personnel instead of three.
-Respectively, the smaller table can accommodate a smaller number of players, usually up to seven.
+The key difference lies in the size of the semi-circular table, which is smaller and, as such, is serviced by a single member of the casino’s personnel instead of three.
+Consequently, the smaller table can accommodate fewer players, usually up to seven.

 Baccarat Bets Terminology